Tom Mardikes: Career

-In March 2010 at the USITT 50^{th} Anniversary Conference held in Kansas City, Mardikes organized a group of the nation’s top graduate theatre design programs to create a new event to be held annually in New York City to present the best graduating theatre design students to the theatre profession.
+In March 2010 at the USITT 50th Anniversary Conference held in Kansas City, Mardikes organized a group of the nation's top graduate theatre design programs to create a new event to be held annually in New York City to present the best graduating theatre design students to the theatre profession.
 National Design Portfolio Review held its first event in May 2011 and has continued annually, and grown to a membership of 15 prominent schools, sending 70-some presenters to New York for a show held in the Paulson Center at NYU.

-He served as chair or past-chair of the UMKC Faculty Senate from 2019-2024.
+He served as chair or past-chair of the UMKC Faculty Senate from 2019 to 2024.
 Key issues included working with the UMKC administration on a COVID response as well as a temporary reduction in salaries for all UMKC employees during a dire financial situation.

 Mardikes' principal research project has been using multiple loudspeakers in a theatre space and employing a matrix of loudspeakers to achieve a distributed sound, with many instruments and sounds coming from their own loudspeaker, and to moving sound through this matrix in unique ways.
 He began with a 16-channel system in Spencer Theatre, experimenting for two weeks in 1997.
-Advances in computer processing power and ProTools as the primary audio application advanced in 2014 to where Mardikes began to experiment with 36-channel, 48-channel and 80-channel systems.
+Advances in computer processing power and Pro Tools as the primary audio application advanced in 2014 to where Mardikes began to experiment with 36-channel, 48-channel and 80-channel systems.
 In July 2024, he organized a 50-minute audio program presented during the KC Fringe Festival, featuring 50 people seated and surrounded by 80 discrete loudspeakers.
 This event was enjoyed by over 800 people and won a Best of Show award from KC Fringe; it was also featured in the "Best of KC 2024" review in the Kansas City Pitch.